With Missing Maps, we aim to improve response to crises by providing better maps and data for NGOs.

 The maps help organisations coordinate humanitarian efforts and save lives.

-Since its start in 2015, MapSwipe has scaled to 29,000 users mapping 600,000 km2 (larger than the area of Kenya).
+Since its start in 2015, MapSwipe has scaled to more than 30,000 users mapping over 1,000,000 km2 (larger than the area of Egypt).
 MapSwipe is volunteer-driven and community-led.
 Any organization or mapping community can request to use MapSwipe to help with their activities on the ground.

 Within MapSwipe, users will soon be able to select to contribute towards three different project types.
 Each set of imagery is viewed by at least three different individuals to create a mechanism for internal validation of results.
 Learn more about each project type below and download the app to go through a complete tutorial before you begin swiping.